Eliot-Roxbergh/tillitis_hello/README.md

 # Tillitis - a first look

 The TKey is a handy open source security token created by the Mullvad spin-off [Tillitis AB](https://tillitis.se/).
-Both its software and hardware (schematics, PCB, and FPGA design) is open source, and available under copyleft licenses.
+Both its software and hardware (schematics, PCB, and FPGA design) is open source, and available under copyleft licenses [1].
-The TKey was released in April of 2023 with a price tag of 880 SEK (incl. tax).
+The TKey was released in April of 2023 with a price tag of 880 SEK (incl. tax) [2].

 The TKey is a small device drawing less than 100mA.
-It provides a few basic functions (either in firmware or by the provided apps/libs) such as Ed25519 signing, key derivation, BLAKE2 hasing, and a good random number generator (TRNG).
+It provides a few basic functions (either in firmware or by the provided apps/libs [3]) such as Ed25519 signing, key derivation, BLAKE2 hasing, and a good random number generator (TRNG).
 It also has a sensor for user confirmation.
 With these features it is possible to use the TKey for different functionality, such as authentication (signing, SSH login, passkey, ..), as a root of trust (sign/encrypt), or as a RNG.